apache/trafficcontrol/blueprints/user.permissions.md

 request and response structures, and as Permissions are implemented on each endpoint the Permissions it requires for various actions will need to be defined.

+The special `admin` Role must also be documented somewhere (most appropriately in an overview section on Roles and Permissions).

 ## Testing Impact
 The most significant testing changes will need to be made to the Go Traffic Ops